yash6810/Sentilyze/docs/Sentilyze_Project_Report.md

 ## 1. What the project does

-Sentilyze fetches financial news (NewsAPI.org) and historical price data (yfinance), scores headlines using FinBERT, computes technical indicators, builds a combined feature set, and trains a classifier (RandomForest/XGBoost) to predict next-day momentum (up vs down).
+Sentilyze fetches financial news (NewsAPI.org) and historical price data (yfinance), scores headlines using FinBERT, computes technical indicators, builds a combined feature set, and trains a classifier (XGBoost) to predict next-day momentum (up vs down).
 The project also supports a Streamlit UI and backtesting utilities.

 ## 2. Files & structure (where to look)